cbrnr/python-intro-short/07-Strings/07-Strings.md

 Creating strings
 ----------------
 Alright, so a string is an immutable sequence of characters.
 All elements of a string are of the same type (characters), so we refer to a string as a *flat* sequence (in contrast, *container* sequences can contain elements of different arbitrary types).
-Python uses single or double quotes to enclose the contents of a string, for instance:
+Python uses single or double quotes to enclose the content of a string, for instance:

 ```python
 >>> s1 = "String"